pivotal-cf/docs-pks/README.md

 # Pivotal Container Service (PKS) Documentation

-This repo contains the documentation for Pivotal Container Service (PKS).
+This repo contains the content for the documentation for Pivotal Container Service (PKS).

-The content in this repo publishes to the the PKS documentation site at https://docs-pks.cfapps.io.
+The content in this repo publishes to the PKS documentation site at https://docs-pks.cfapps.io.

 **This documentation is currently in development.**